 Across the Novolex portfolio, we take a holistic view of the total lifecycle of our products.
 This includes consideration of the environmental, economic and social impacts of our products at each phase of the value chain – from the choice of materials and production processes to the way our products are used and disposed of.
 When viewed through this lens, each type of product in our portfolio presents customers with choices.
 Given the array of available options, we work closely with our customers to understand their needs, discuss alternatives and help balance their requirements with an understanding of the environmental impact that materials and disposal strategies can have.

-Novolex is a member of the How2Recycle® program that provides labels for packages to show consumers what to do when they’re finished using the product.
-We partner with our customers to adopt the How2Recycle labeling system for their packaging.
-Novolex also voluntarily displays How2Recycle labels on many of our stock products.
+Novolex is a member of the How2Recycle® program that provides labels to display on products that show consumers what to do when the package is ready to be disposed of.
+We partner with customers to help them adopt the How2Recycle labeling system for the packaging we make for them.
+Novolex also displays How2Recycle labels on many of our stock products.

 Novolex is a proud contributor to the Alliance to End Plastic Waste, a multinational and multi-sector non-profit composed of plastics value chain members that are committed to keeping plastic waste out of the environment.
-Established in 2019, Alliance programs are expanding globally — creating recycling infrastructure, building markets for post-consumer recycled material and encouraging consumers to recycle.
+Established in 2019, Alliance programs are expanding globally — creating recycling infrastructure, building markets for post-consumer recycled material, and encouraging consumers to recycle.
 View Report